imadyTech/NebuLog/README.md

 # MyLogger</br>
-A realtime logging tool based on Microsoft SignalR, to help developers debugging their projects.</br>
+A distributed logging tool based on Microsoft SignalR, to help developers debugging their projects.</br>

 How to use</br>
 -----------------